Here are some helpful links:

 For older adults who want to plan for unexpected events, including hospitalizations, falls, memory loss, sharing your plans with others, and public benefits to help pay for your needs if you can’t, check out this excellent, free, and simple web tool from Northwestern University: Plan Your Lifespan.

 This is a helpful guide to California’s Aid in Dying legislation: Aid in Dying Law.

 Need help with Advance Directives?
 Every adult should have one!
-Three great websites to check out:
+Some great websites to check out:

 - Just starting a conversation with loved ones about what you want for the end of your life can be a challenge!
 This group has put together great starter kits to help: The Conversation Project.

 - The American Bar Association has a Toolkit with different medical scenarios and questions you can answer to help you direct your health care agent (also called a proxy) if you later lose capacity to speak for yourself: ABA Toolkit.

 - Maybe you are assisting an older person with these decisions?
 Video stories and a simple step-by-step process you can do together is here: Prepare For Your Care.